Phoenix Waste Water Reclamation - Tres Rios, Arizona

 14. Mexican Palo Verde (Parkinsonia aculeata)

-15. Giant Reed (Arundo donax) - a grass really, looks like bamboo and stands 5 to 10 m tall.
+15. Giant Reed -- Arundo donax - a grass really, looks like bamboo and stands 5 to 10 m tall.

-16. Desert Broom (Baccharis sarathroides)
+16. Desert Broom (Baccharis sarothroides)

 17. Alkali Goldbush (Isocoma acradenia)